minecraftforum/rules-archive/rules/global/rules.markdown

 * If you see an infraction to the rules, report it.
 If you're not sure, report it anyway.
 There are no penalties if you're wrong
 * Don't tell the offender you’re reporting them, it doesn't help the staff in any way and can only lead to problems.
-* Don't respond to spam, flames, and trolls, much less flame them back.
+* CHANGED LINE Don't respond to spam, flames, and trolls, much less flame them back.
 Ignore, report, move on
 * If someone is breaking the rules in a post, report the post.
 Don’t report in their profile unless their profile itself is breaking the rules.
 * When reporting a post please include a reason why you're reporting otherwise we can't deal with the report.
 CHANGE HERE